 If your elderly parent has high cholesterol, they are at risk for many serious health problems, including stroke and heart attack.
 Here is some information to educate caregivers about preventing high blood cholesterol in their aging parents -- and themselves.

 Cholesterol is a waxy, fat-like substance that is found in all cells of the body.
 Your body needs some cholesterol to work the right way.
-Your body makes all the cholesterol it needs.
 Cholesterol is also found in some of the foods you eat.

 Your body uses cholesterol to make hormones, vitamin D, and substances that help you digest foods.
 Blood is watery, and cholesterol is fatty.
 Just like oil and water, the two do not mix.
 To travel in the bloodstream, cholesterol is carried in small packages called lipoproteins.
 The small packages are made of fat (lipid) on the inside and proteins on the outside.

 Two kinds of lipoproteins carry cholesterol throughout your body.
 It is important to have healthy levels of both.
 Low-density lipoprotein (LDL) cholesterol is sometimes called bad cholesterol.
 High LDL cholesterol leads to a buildup of cholesterol in arteries.
 The higher the LDL level in your blood, the greater chance you have of getting heart disease.

 High-density lipoprotein (HDL) cholesterol is sometimes called good cholesterol.
 HDL carries cholesterol from other parts of your body back to your liver.
 The liver removes the cholesterol from your body.
 The higher your HDL cholesterol level, the lower your chance of getting heart disease.

 What is high blood cholesterol?